mattvenn/printable-diary/README.md

 I use the [5 hole pamphlet stitch](http://www.designsponge.com/2013/03/bookbinding-101-five-hole-pamphlet-stitch.html) to hold it all together.

+# Todo

+* date on front
+* reverse pics on the business cards
+* select pics from a pool somewhere

 # Log

 ## Mon Jan 19 15:23:58 GMT 2015